 While some will be provided to the current homeless, the primary goal is to offer enough rent assistance to those who are in home or apartments now in order to prevent them from becoming homeless, according to the city of Farmington.

 Contact the city, a local community action organization, or a charity such as the Salvation Army (phone (505) 327-5117) for more information on how to apply for these funds.

-Also, San Juan County Partnership (phone 505-325-4214) will be managing almost $400,000 in federal stimulus money that will be used for housing assistance programs.
+Also, San Juan County Partnership (phone 505-325-4214) will, in most years, be managing money that will be used for housing assistance programs.
 The funds will be used to both prevent homelessness, and also aid people who may have lost their homes.
 The money can be used to meet many needs, including:

 - Up to 18 months of rent can be paid.

 - Grants will be provided to pay for energy bills.

 - In addition, there are programs to provide money management advice, credit counseling and help with paying debts

 - Money for moving costs, first months rent, and deposits.